Varun136/certified-aws-developer-associate-notes/2-aws-deep-dive/integration-and-messaging/3-kinesis.md

 ## Kinesis API

-- PutRecord API: requires a partition key which gets hashed.
+- PutRecord API: requires a partition key that gets hashed.
 - Partition key should be highly distributed (otherwise a shard can become overwhelmed)
 - PutRecord accepts batches, cost can be reduced
 - PutRecord throws ProvisionedThroughputExceeded in case of capacity is exceeded.
 Solution: exponential back-off, more shards, ensure that partition key is highly distributed